GAIB: The Bridge for Compute-Backed Real-World Yield

 Diminishing real yields; over-reliance on synthetic returns mostly driven by token emissions.

-Exposure to real, productive yield tied to compute utilisation.
+Exposure to real AI yield tied to compute and robotics utilisation.

 This structural convergence creates a two-in-one opportunity: yield diversification for DeFi and scalable capital access for AI.